RasaHQ/rasa/docs/api/jupyter-notebooks.rst

-:desc: Learn how to integrate open source chatbot platform Rasa into
+:desc: Learn how to integrate open source chatbot platform Rasa into a
        Jupyter notebooks, alongside all your machine learning code.

 .. _jupyter-notebooks:

-Jupyter Notebooks
+Jupyter Notebooks a
 =================

 .. edit-link::